-There are currently no therapies approved to treat Friedreich's ataxia.
+There are currently no therapies approved to treat Friedreich's ataxia; however, Reata Pharmaceuticals Inc. announced that it had initiated a rolling submission of an NDA to the FDA for omaveloxolone for the treatment of patients with Friedreich's ataxia.
 We have concentrated our research and development efforts on developing a novel therapeutic for the treatment of Friedreich's ataxia, and our future success depends on the success of this therapeutic approach.
 The clinical trial requirements of the FDA and other comparable regulatory agencies and the criteria these regulators use to determine the safety and efficacy of any product candidate vary substantially according to the type, complexity, novelty and intended use and market of the potential product.
 Given the nature of Friedreich's ataxia, we may have to devise novel clinical endpoints to be tested in our clinical trials, which can lead to some subjectivity in interpreting trial results and could result in regulatory agencies not agreeing with the validity of our endpoints, or our interpretation of the clinical data, and therefore denying approval, which would materially adversely affect our business, financial condition and results of operations.
-As a result, the design and conduct of clinical trials for a therapeutic product candidate such as CTI-1601 that is intended to deliver human FXN through a subcutaneously administered, recombinant fusion protein in Friedreich's ataxia patients are subject to unknown risks, and we may experience setbacks with our ongoing or planned clinical trials of CTI-1601 in Friedreich's ataxia because of the limited clinical experience with our mechanism of action in these patients.
+As a result, the design and conduct of clinical trials for a therapeutic product candidate such as CTI-1601 that is intended to deliver human frataxin ("FXN") through a subcutaneously administered, recombinant fusion protein in Friedreich's ataxia patients are subject to unknown risks, and we may experience setbacks with our planned clinical trials of CTI-1601 in Friedreich's ataxia because of the limited clinical experience with our mechanism of action in these patients.

-In particular, regulatory authorities in the United States and the European Union, or the EU, have not issued definitive guidance as to how to measure and achieve efficacy in treatments for Friedreich's ataxia.
+In particular, regulatory authorities in the United States and the European Union have not issued definitive guidance as to how to measure and achieve efficacy in treatments for Friedreich's ataxia.
 As a result, the design and conduct of clinical trials of CTI-1601 may take longer, be more costly or be less effective as part of the novelty of development in Friedreich's ataxia.
 We may use new or novel endpoints or methodologies, and the FDA or other regulatory authorities may not consider the endpoints of our clinical trials to provide clinically meaningful results.
 Even if applicable regulatory authorities do not object to our proposed endpoints in an earlier stage clinical trial, such regulatory authorities may require evaluation of additional or different clinical endpoints in later-stage clinical trials.

-CTI-1601 may cause adverse events or undesirable side effects that could delay or prevent its regulatory approval, limit the commercial profile of an approved label, or result in significant negative consequences following marketing approval, if any.
+CTI-1601 may cause adverse events or undesirable side effects in non-clinical or clinical trials that could delay or prevent its regulatory approval, limit the commercial profile of an approved label, or result in significant negative consequences following marketing approval, if any.